IBM/nz-lab/docs/nz-04-Database-Admin.md

 	(2 rows)
 	```

-The owner of the LABDB database is now the LABADMIN user.
+The owner of the `LABDB` database is now the `LABADMIN` user.

-The LABDB database is now created and the LABADMIN user has full
+The `LABDB` database is now created and the `LABADMIN` user has full
-privileges on the LABDB database.
+privileges on the `LABDB` database.
 The user can create and alter objects
 within the database.
 You could now continue and start creating tables as
-the LABADMIN user.
+the `LABADMIN` user.
 However, we will first finish assigning privileges to
 the two remaining database users that were created in the previous
 section.

-### Assigning Authorities and Privileges
+### 4.2 Assigning Authorities and Privileges

-One last task for the ADMIN user is to assign the privileges to the two
+One last task for the `ADMIN` user is to assign the privileges to the two
-users we created earlier, LABUSER and DBUSER.
-LABUSER user will have
+users we created earlier, `LABUSER` and `DBUSER`. `LABUSER` user will have
-full DML rights against all tables in the LABDB database.
+full DML rights against all tables in the `LABDB` database.
 It will not be
 allowed to create or alter tables within the database.
-User DBUSER will
+User `DBUSER` will
 have more restricted access in the database and will only be allowed to
 read data from the tables in the database.
 The privileges will be
 controlled by a combination of setting the privileges at the group and
 user level.

-The LUGRP user group will be granted LIST and SELECT privileges against
+The `LUGRP` user group will be granted LIST and SELECT privileges against
 the database and tables within the database.
-So any member of the LUGRP
+So any member of the `LUGRP`
 will have these privileges.
 The full data manipulation privileges will
-be granted individually to the LABUSER user.
+be granted individually to the `LABUSER` user.

 The GRANT command that is used to assign object privileges has the
 following syntax: